kevina/syncfs/README.md

 Note, that SyncFS may shutdown even if there are remote operations in the queue.
-To verify everything is in sync check that the virtual file ".proc/pending" has no content.
+To verify everything is in sync check that the virtual file `.proc/pending` has no content.
 Like files in the /proc filesystem, the reported size is always zero; you need to open and read the verify there is no content.
 The actual content of this file are not stable but will give you some idea of what operations are pending.
-If SyncFS does not look like it is making any progress than there could be a problem connecting to the server, see the .etc/drive.log file to verify.
+If SyncFS does not look like it is making any progress than there could be a problem connecting to the server, see the `.etc/drive.log` file to verify.

-Note, that is SyncFS shuts down (or is killed) with pending operations those operations will simply resume once SyncFS restarts.
+Note, that if SyncFS shuts down (or is killed) with pending operations those operations will simply resume once SyncFS restarts.

-# State and log files

-SyncFS stores all its state in a sqlite3 database file named ".var/fileinfo.db" under LOCALDIR that is also visable as a read-only file under the MOUNTPOINT.
-You are free to query the database to learn about how SyncFS works or to get state information not easilly available otherwise but do not perform any modications or hold a lock on the database file for any length of time.

-SyncFS writes to two log files ".var/syncfs.log" and ".var/drive.log".
-These files can safely be truncated if they get too large.

-# Emptying the Trash
+## Emptying the Trash

 By default SyncFS will use the remote ability to move files to the trash instead of deleting them.
 This can either be cleaned up